 Time spent in swimming pools is one of the most common reasons why people get Travellers Tummy.
 In a busy resort, with lots of people using the pool, remember that some of those folks may not have the same hygiene standards as you, and some may be nursing a nasty tummy bug!

-Swallowing water from hotel pools or showers can be risky.
+Swallowing water from hotel pools or showers can put you at risk of getting Delhi Belly.
 Stay safe by keeping your mouth closed while you’re swimming and showering!

 Street food rules

 Only eat street food when you have seen someone cook it, and stick to dishes that are both piping hot and fresh because heat kills bugs.
 You won’t go far wrong if you watch where the locals eat and buy what they do.

 If in any doubt about the freshness or quality of the meat on offer, choose the veggie option!

 Avoid Western food

 While it may be comforting and familiar, Western food may not be as good as the local food, and it probably won’t be much like you’d expect it to be at home.